 The deficit in financial capability is widespread and is an issue in both metropolitan and regional communities, making building financially resilient communities a critical area of need.

-Results from the trial will be used to determine the effectiveness of the program; its ability to be replicated state-wide and to shape future program content.
+By the end of 2019 we expect almost 2,000 students will have completed the trail program across all four modules.
+Results from the trial will be used to determine the effectiveness of the program, its ability to be replicated Australia-wide and to shape future program content.